Postdoc Opportunity: Electrocatalytic Nitrogen Fixation

 Opportunity to drive a high-impact research program on using catalytic air-gap electrochemistry for nitrogen fixation

-- If you don't hear back >1 month after applying, that means you did not pass initial screening.
-Due to the large volume of applications that we receive on a daily basis, please do not send any follow-up email nor platform enquiry, otherwise your email may be considered as spam and will be blocked by our server.
+Due to the large volume of applications that we receive, please do not send any follow-up email prior to interview; otherwise, your email may be considered spam and will be blocked by our server.